sun/staticreflection/README.md

       }
     }
     ```
-    → `ReflectionClass` achieved everything you wanted to achieve.
+    → You filtered the list of available classes, without loading all code into

-    …but without using `\ReflectionClass` + loading everything into memory.
+    memory.

 1. Why this matters: